kabukki/wasm-chip8/README.md

     );
 };

-init().then(() => render(
+render(
     <EmulatorProvider>
         <App />
     </EmulatorProvider>,
     document.querySelector('#app'),
-)).catch(console.error);
+);
 ```

-### `init`

-The `init` function is essential to instantiate the emulator because it sets up the WebAssembly module to be used.
-Call it as soon as you want to use the library.

 ### `EmulatorProvider`

 Wrap your app with this provider at the highest level where you want to use the emulator.
-It contains an emulator instance and internal logic that you can access in child components.
+Internally, it sets up the WebAssembly module to be used, contains an emulator instance and internal logic that you can access in child components.
 Under the hood, a context is created but only accessible through hooks to maintain coherence in the exposed API.

 ### `useLifecycle`

 This hook provides insight and functionality to control the emulator's lifecycle.

 - `create` create a new emulator with the provided ROM loaded into memory, and automatically start it
+- `cycleCpu` runs a single CPU cycle (~1/500s)
+- `cycleTimer` runs a single timer cycle (~1/60s)
 - `start` resume emulator execution
 - `stop` stop emulator execution
 - `destroy` destroys the emulator instance
-- `error` error thrown during emulator execution, if any
+- `error` error that caused a `panic!` during execution, if any
 - `status` current emulator status
     - `Status.NONE` no emulator instance
     - `Status.RUNNING` emulator is running